scala/scala-lang/_posts/2020-12-09-configuring-and-suppressing-warnings.md

 def f: Int
 ```

 To ensure that `@nowarn` annotations actually suppress warnings, enable `-Xlint:unused` or `-Wunused:nowarn`.
-With this option, the compiler checks that every `@nowarn` annoation suppresses at least one warning and issues a warning otherwise:
+With this option, the compiler checks that every `@nowarn` annotation suppresses at least one warning and issues a warning otherwise:

 ```
 scala> @annotation.nowarn def f = 1